tkausch/MyUplinkSwift/README.md

 # myuplink
 The myUplink API is a RESTful API to access public data from the NIBE S-Series heat pumps.
 This Swift library provides a simple client using this RESTful API.

+- No third party dependencies - only Swift Foundation libraries
-All access is over HTTPS.
-Authentication currently achieved using OAuth 2.0 Client Credential methods.
+- Authentication using Client Credential OAuth2.0 methods.
+- Fully UnitTested against a PostmanMock

 Get more information about the public RESTful MyUplink API from [!myUplink](https://dev.myuplink.com)